shannon-heh/pr-evals/README.md

 **URL: [pr-evals.herokuapp.com](https://pr-evals.herokuapp.com/)**

-Submitted in partial fulfillment of the requirements for the degree of Bachelor of Science in Engineering.\
+Submitted in fulfillment of the Independent Work requirement for the degree of Bachelor of Science in Engineering.\
 Department of Computer Science, Princeton University

 ## Papers